What is a CTCS (Certified Trade Compliance Specialist) designation?

 Benefits of becoming a CTCS

-• Access to a CTCS online community, moderated by the CSCB
+• Access to a CTCS online community through a discussion forum;

-• Using the CTCS designation next to your name
+• Using the CTCS next to your name;

-• Weekly newsletter (topics covered are of specific interest to international trade compliance professionals)
+• Periodic e-newsletters (topics covered are of specific interest to international trade compliance professionals);

-• Preferential registration fees for CSCB events such as conferences and seminars
+• Preferential registration fees for CSCB events and courses;

 Maintenance of CTCS designation